jeffersongouveia/happy-server/README.md

 ## 💻 Project

-Happy is an app that connects people to institutional homes (orphanages) to make the day of many children happier 💜 The project is part of Next Level Week #03 (NLW), a bootcamp by [Rocketseat](https://rocketseat.com.br/).
+Happy is an app that connects people to institutional homes (orphanages) to make the day of many children happier 💜<br>
+The project is part of Next Level Week #03 (NLW), a bootcamp by [Rocketseat](https://rocketseat.com.br/).

 The other parts of the project are available in: